-- Shareholder Returns: During 2012, we declared an 80% increase in the quarterly dividend paid to our shareholders to \$0.40 and reduced our debt by \$25.1 million.
-We also delivered "total shareholder return" or TSR, which we believe is an appropriate measure of value returned on the shareholders' investment, of 41% for fiscal 2012, compared to 24% for the S&P 600 restaurant index. - Revenue Growth: On a comparable 52-week period, we grew revenues in fiscal 2012 by 3.9% to \$2.5 billion, with comparable store restaurant sales increasing 2.2% and comparable store retail sales increasing 1.6%.
-With this top-line growth, we outperformed the Knapp-TrackTM Casual Dining Index, culminating in a 1.1% positive spread between our sales and that industry metric. - Improved Margins: We improved our operating margin, achieving 7.4%, compared to 6.9% in fiscal 2011. - Guest Experience: The success of our efforts is reflected not only in our financial results but also in our guests' responses when asked about their dining experience in our restaurants.
+• Snarenolaer Returns: During 2012 z, we increased the quarterly dividend paid to our snarenoide ers by over a 30% to \$0.40 and reduced our debt b [] million.
+We also delivered d "total shareholder return" or TSR, v which we believe is an appropriate measure of value returned on the shareholders' investment, of [] for fiscal 2012, compared to [] for the S&P 600 r estaurant in dex. • Revenue Growth: On a comparable e 52-week period, we grew revenues i in fiscal 2012 by [] to [] billion, with comparable store restaurant sales increasing [] and comparable store retail sales in creasing []. • Improved Margins : We improved of our operating margin, achieving [], compared to [] in fisc al 2011.

+Guest Experience: The success of our efforts is reflected not only in our financial results but also in our guests' responses when asked about their dining experience in our restaurants.
 Cracker Barrel took first place in the Family Dining category in the 2012 Consumer Picks survey sponsored by Nation's Restaurant News.
 Results showed Cracker Barrel had the highest ranking in several categories, including service, menu variety and likely to return.